 Dependence and addiction only grow worse over time, and can lead to serious health consequences if left untreated.
 The most effective way to prevent lasting effects of Xanax on the brain is to seek professional help.

-Many effects of Xanax abuse, including short-term memory loss, are treatable and can get better in time.
-Although some mental effects of Xanax abuse can in some cases be permanent, the brain is also a complex organ that is capable of healing with proper treatment.
+Many effects of Xanax addiction, including short-term memory loss, are treatable and can get better in time.
+Although some mental effects of Xanax use can in some cases be permanent, the brain is also a complex organ that is capable of healing with proper treatment.

 Inpatient programs also offer other effective services such as dual-diagnosis programs and behavioral therapy.
 These can be helpful during the recovery process to help patients learn coping strategies for dealing with their triggers and working through other emotional struggles.